 There are so many good Silvan cards that I probably won’t name them all.
 However, some cards stand out above the others as great cards.
 For the Heroes, Celeborn is the most in touch with the trait.
 He will boost all Silvans globally during the round they enter play.
 This makes the allies stronger than they are on their own.
 You can even get a 3 willpower ally out for just 1 Spirit resource icon with this effect.

-The 4 events that bounce Silvans back to your hand are also auto includes in most Silvan decks, though I tend to use some more than others.
-Tree-People is probably the best out of the 4, with the ability to trade a low-cost ally for a much more expensive character like Haldir or Rumil.
+The many events that bounce Silvans back to your hand are also auto includes in most Silvan decks, though I tend to use some more than others.
+Tree-People is probably the best out of them all, with the ability to trade a low-cost ally for a much more expensive character like Haldir or Rumil.
 In the second place, Feigned Voices takes care of any enemy that you cannot defend against (and isn’t immune to player card effects).
 The other 2 events are also nice to include but fulfil a smaller part in a standard Silvan deck.

 Henamarth Riversong is one of those cards that is included in any true solo deck which has access to Lore.
 He will be able to scry the next card off of the top of the encounter deck, so you know what you will be dealing with during the quest phase.
 I would advice using his effect after staging, as he is very vulnerable to direct damage.
 Because he is a very cheap Silvan character, he is mostly used in Silvan decks as fodder for Tree-People.
 You will be able to play him again from your hand in most cases, and any other ally you get with the event is a better trade when comparing stats.